The Watch Stopped at 8:15: Standing at Ground Zero in Hiroshima

 Before the Museum

-I arrived in Hiroshima by Shinkansen from Kyoto — 1 hour 45 minutes of countryside blurring past at 300 km/h.
-The transition from Kyoto's temple-garden serenity to Hiroshima's modern cityscape was jarring.
-This is a city that was rebuilt from nothing.
+Arrive in Hiroshima by Shinkansen from Kyoto — 1 hour 45 minutes of countryside blurring past at 300 km/h.
+The shift from Kyoto's temple-garden serenity to Hiroshima's modern cityscape is striking.
+This is a city rebuilt from nothing.
 Every building, every road, every tree was planted after 1945.

-The A-Bomb Dome appeared as I walked from the tram stop along the Aioi Bridge — the T-shaped bridge the bombardier used as his aiming point.
+The A-Bomb Dome appears as you walk from the tram stop along the Aioi Bridge — the T-shaped bridge the bombardier used as his aiming point.
 The Dome is smaller than photographs suggest.
 It's the skeleton of the Hiroshima Prefectural Industrial Promotion Hall — a Czech architect's 1915 design, now a permanent ruin.

 The building stood almost directly below the bomb's detonation point, which is why it survived when everything around it was flattened.
 The walls and dome frame remain because the blast pushed straight down rather than sideways at this angle.